 Share your love

+In this guide from the Orcacore website, we want to teach you How To Install Latest Git on Debian 11.
 By far, the most widely used modern version control system in the world today is Git.
-Git is a mature, actively maintained open source project originally developed in 2005 by Linus Torvalds, the famous creator of the Linux operating system kernel.
-A staggering number of software projects rely on Git for version control, including commercial projects as well as open source.
+Git is a mature, actively maintained open-source project originally developed in 2005 by Linus Torvalds, the famous creator of the Linux operating system kernel.
+A staggering number of software projects rely on Git for version control, including commercial projects as well as open-source projects.

 Steps To Install Latest Git on Debian 11

 To install Git, you must log in to your server as a non-root user with sudo privileges.
-To do this, you can follow our guide the Initial Server Setup with Debian 11.
+To do this, you can follow our guide on the Initial Server Setup with Debian 11.

-Installing Git From Source on Debian 11
+1. Install Git From Source on Debian 11

-For those that want the latest Git version, it is recommended to always install from the source.
+For those who want the latest Git version, it is recommended to always install from the source.
+First, update your local package index with the following command:

 sudo apt update